-Capable systems leaders are in demand in the 21st century.
-Engineers, who have both the technical knowledge to design cutting edge systems and the skills to operate, and maintain them in an increasingly complex, globally interconnected business and policy environment, are in demand in the 21st century.
+Capable systems leaders, with the technical knowledge to design cutting edge systems and the skills to operate, and maintain them in an increasingly complex, globally interconnected business and policy environment, are in demand in the 21st century.

 As the largest provider of systems engineering education to the U.S. federal government and to industries worldwide, the master's in systems engineering from the School of Systems & Enterprises (SSE) teaches the multidisciplinary skills and approaches needed to architect, design and manage complex technical systems and processes throughout their life cycles.